 3 Department of Pathology, Immunology and Laboratory Medicine, College of Medicine, University of Florida

 Background: Untargeted metabolomics data are increasingly collected by epidemiological studies to investigate population-level variation in the development of health and disease.
 Reproducibility of untargeted metabolomics data analysis remains a challenge.
 Although an increasing number of open source software packages have been developed to complete untargeted metabolomics analysis, most of these programs were designed for single desktop users and lack high-throughput scalability and reproducibility.
 Currently, software containers are able to package all codes and dependencies of an application to ensure portability, infrastructure flexibility and reproducibility.
-Applications running with the container will depend on the environment pre-built in the container regardless of the environment in the host machine.
+Applications running in with the container will depend on the environment pre-built in the container regardless of the environment in the host machine.
 Nextflow is a pipeline development tool supporting containerization and high performance computing, which improves the scalability and reproducibility of bioinformatics research.

 Objective: The goal of our project is to develop an open-source tool using Nextflow to facilitate reproducible and scalable untargeted metabolomic data analysis.

 Findings: UMPIRE can be executed on any UNIX-like systems with a specific focus on implementing UMPIRE within large-scale computing environments.
-We have developed UMPIRE to run in paralleled common metabolites analysis software packages including MzMine and XCMS for peak detection to enhance precision.
-Moreover, UMPIRE provides users multiple statistical analysis algorithms from SECIMTools package including principle component analysis, volcano plots, hierarchical clustering and others.
+We have developed UMPIRE to run parallelized common metabolites analysis software packages including MzMine and XCMS for peak detection to enhance precision.
+Moreover, we used SECIMTools within UMPIRE for statistical tests such as ANOVA and student t-test, as well as providing users multiple visualization methods including principle component analysis, volcano plots, hierarchical clustering and others.
 To facilitate dynamic and transparent data processing, we have included MultiQC reports to visualize the result of data processing and summarize metabolomics output.
-Furthermore, the relationship between the input file size and the use of corresponding computing resource is monitored within the pipeline.
-This provides useful suggestions for further computing resource allocation and their efficient use.
+Furthermore, the relationship between the input file size and the use of corresponding computing resources is monitored within the pipeline.
+This provides useful suggestions for further computing resource allocation and efficient use.

 Conclusion: UMPIRE is a container-based platform that has potential to facilitate high-throughput and scalable untargeted metabolomics data analysis with high levels of reproducibility and transparency.